tam-ng/Human_Activity_Recognition/README.md

 - Sports training: energy expenditure, skill assessment
 - Smart assistive technologies, i.e. smart homes: aid people with cognitive and physical limitations, etc.

-Our objective in this project:
+Our objectives in this project:
 - Focus on Sensor-based HAR: using accelerometer data to classify 6 activities

 - Apply different types of  Deep Learning technique to discover which method performs the best in term of: Generalization, Accuracy, f1-score, precision, recall, time given minimal  data- preprocessing & transformation